-More reasons that bear spray is better than guns include:
+More reasons that bear spray is better than a gun:

-- Guns are more expensive- Even a cheap gun costs hundreds of dollars while a can of bear spray costs closer to $30.
+- Guns are more expensive- A cheap gun costs hundreds of dollars.
+You’ll also need to buy a holster and ammo.
+A can of bear spray costs $20-$30.

 For more info, check out this excellent article on the topic of firearms vs bear spray from outsideonline.com.